whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

 2. Positional encoding: The context vector built by the attention mechanism is based on a weighted average of past input projections.
 As such, attention does not account for the order of the past inputs.
 The general approach in large language models (LLMs) is to add sine and cosine-based encoding vectors to the input vectors (embeddings) to address this deficiency.

    However, in our problem, since the length and dimensionality of the input sequences are much smaller, we will append a feature to the sequences to encode the position.
-Note that the one-hot encoded `q1`, `q2`, `q3`, and `q4` variables are not so efficient for positional encoding since the look-back period of the attention mechanism can be much longer than 4.
+Note that the one-hot encoded `q1`, `q2`, `q3`, and `q4` variables are not so efficient for positional encoding since the look-back window of the attention mechanism can be much longer than 4.

 3. Reduce the input dimensionality: This optional step aims to reduce the dimensionality of the input vectors to a number with many multipliers.
 This provides more flexibility in selecting the number of attention heads since PyTorch requires the embedding size to be divisible by the number of attention heads.